 Because the prefectural boundaries of both Shizuoka and Yamanashi prefectures were not defined, it was impossible to register.

 Then another 30 years time passed, 2004, the Treasury Department Tokai Treasury Bureau coordinated by prioritizing the prefectural boundary problem, finally granted free of charge.

-Thus, for the first time in 134 years, Mt.
-Fuji top returned to its former owner.
+Thus, for the first time in 134 years, the mountaintop of Mt.
+Fuji returned to its former owner.